Gambhari Devi

 Gambhari Devi (1922 – 8 January 2013) was a veteran Indian folk singer, folklorist and dancer from Bilaspur district, Himachal Pradesh, noted for her contribution to the folk culture of Himachal Pradesh.

 She was awarded the Tagore Akademi Award (Tagore Akademi Puruskar) by the Sangeet Natak Akademi, the National Academy for Music, Dance and Drama in 2011, given to 100 artists from across India to mark the 150th birth anniversary of Rabindranath Tagore, for her contribution in the field of performing arts.
 In 2001 she received award from Himachal Academy of Arts.
 She died on 8 January 2013 at the age of 91.

 Life experiences

-She was born in Bandla village of Bilaspur district in Himachal Pradesh in 1922.
+Gambhri Devi was born in Bandla village of Bilaspur district in Himachal Pradesh in 1922 in a Koli family.
 She started performing at the age of 8.
 She married at an early age like the other girls of the village which normally would have debarred her from singing and dancing.
 However, she persisted in folk performance despite the stigma attached to it.